vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/aws_rds_snapshot_remove_publicaccess/README.md

-# Disable public access to RDS DBInstances
+# Disable public access to RDS Snapshots

-This job removes public access from RDS instances and makes the instances private.
+This job removes public access from RDS snapshots and makes the snapshots private.

 ## Getting Started